Masters SEC665-CYBERSECURITY (March 2023)

 Masters: RES500-Academic Research and Writing

-"This course is the first course in all H-PSSS master’s programs.
+Instructor: Brooks, J "This course is the first course in all H-PSSS master’s programs.
 This is a research and writing course in which students will devote significant time to improving upon their research, writing, sourcing, and citing skills.
 Students will learn the importance of accuracy, brevity, and clarity in strategic security communications.
 Students will focus on academic essay organization including thesis statements, ethical use of source materials using scholarly methods." -Acquired From NAU Course Description

 Get in Touch